PICMG

-PICMG, or PCI Industrial Computer Manufacturers Group, is a consortium of over 140 companies.
-Founded in 1994, the group was originally formed to adapt PCI technology for use in high-performance telecommunications, military, and industrial computing applications, but its work has grown to include newer technologies.
-PICMG is distinct from the similarly named and adjacently-focused PCI Special Interest Group (PCI-SIG).
+PICMG, or PCI Industrial Computer Manufacturers Group, is a consortium of over 140 companies in the fields of computer science and engineering.
+Founded in 1994, the group was originally formed to adapt PCI technology for use in non-desktop, high-performance telecommunications, military, and industrial computing applications, but its work has grown to include newer technologies.
 PICMG currently focuses on developing and implementing specifications and guidelines for open standards–based computer architectures from a wide variety of interconnects.

-Background

-PICMG is a standards development organization in the embedded computing industry.
-Members work collaboratively to develop new specifications and enhancements to existing ones.
-The members benefit from participating in standards development, gain early access to leading-edge technology, and forging relationships with thought leaders and suppliers in the industry.
+History

 The original PICMG mission was to provide extensions to the PCI standard developed by PCI-SIG for a range of applications.
 The organization's collaborations eventually expanded to include a variety of interconnect technologies for industrial computing and telecommunications.
 PICMG's specifications are used in a wide variety of industries including industrial automation, military, aerospace, telecommunications, medical, gaming, transportation, physics/research, test and measurement, energy, drone/robotics, and general embedded computing.

 In 2011, PICMG completed its transfer of assets from the Communications Platforms Trade Association (CP-TA).
 Since 2006, CP-TA had been a collaboration of communications vendors, developing interoperability testing requirements, methodologies, and procedures based on open specifications from PICMG, The Linux Foundation, and the Service Availability Forum.
 PICMG has continued the educational and marketing outreach formerly conducted by members of the CP-TA marketing work group.